CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode VOP2: 31 (0x1f) for GCN 1.0/1.1; 22 (0x16) for GCN 1.2
 Opcode VOP3A: 287 (0x11f) for GCN 1.0/1.1; 278 (0x116) for GCN 1.2
 Syntax: V_MAC_F32 VDST, SRC0, SRC1
 Description: Multiply FP value from SRC0 by FP value from SRC1 and add result to VDST.
+It applies OMOD modifier to result and it flush denormals.
 Operation:
 ```
 VDST = ASFLOAT(SRC0) * ASFLOAT(SRC1) + ASFLOAT(VDST)